quic-interop/quic-network-simulator/README.md

     fi
     ```

-1. Next, you need to create your custom YAML files that will be used by
-   docker-compose to bring up your server or client.
-Copy the following into
-   `server.yml` file.

-    ```yaml
-    version: "3.7"
-    services:
-        server:
-            image: my_quic_implementation
+1. Finally, from the quic-network-simulator directory, build your image and
+   assign it a tag.
+IMPORTANT: Use the same name for the tag as you did for your
+   directory, else docker-compose will fail.
+In our example, this would be
+   "my_quic_impl":

    ```

-    And the following into a `client.yml` file:
-    ```yaml
-    version: "3.7"
-    services:
-        client:
-            image: my_quic_implementation
+   docker build my_quic_impl/ -t my_quic_impl
    ```

-1. Finally, from the quic-network-simulator directory, build your image and assign a
-   tag.
-For example, "my_quic_implementation":

-   ```
-   docker build my_impl_dir -t my_quic_implementation
-   ```

    Note that you will need to run this build command any time you change your
-   implementation, the Dockerfile, or the `run_endpoint.sh` file.
+   implementation or either of the files described above.

 For an example, have a look at the [quic-go
 setup](https://github.com/marten-seemann/quic-go-docker) or the [quicly